-Kimchi is the Korean version of Sauekruat, it's far punchier due to its spicy-sour ingredients including; chili, ginger and garlic.
+Kimchi is the Korean version of Sauerkraut, it's far punchier due to its spicy-sour ingredients including; chilli, ginger and garlic.
 There is a natural tang and subtle fizziness to Kimchi, which adds a really moreish layer to this recipe.

 We have used our awesome Eaten Alive Kimchi for this recipe.
 It is spicy and slightly sour with a deep umami flavour, that works perfectly with our spicy marinade.

 Highly nutritious and full of probiotics, fermented foods such as Kimchi are a key ingredient to a healthy diet.
 Research continues to show that maintaining a balanced healthy microbiome is not just essential for the digestion and assimilation of food but also plays a much wider role in human physiology.